Jim-Read/SlashDotPizza_sideapp2/README.md

 To use the CLI commands
 >> flask (command_name) (option)
 >> the option will be whatever method you assigned for the command

+## CRUD setup WIP

+Setup on Database
+CRUD resource uses SQLAlchemy
+marshmallow is used as the serialisation library Project is split into different files (MVC)

+1. Able to create new pizzas
+2. Able to edit them
+3. Able to view them all or as a single pizza
+4. Able to delete a pizza

+>>other endpoints in process

+## Configure, Validation, Testing WIP

+Your app needs to be configured in the same format as the library_api ie what is inside `default_settings` Your seed, drop and create tables functions are created inside commands.py The cli commands are documented in your readme
+There is some evidence of validation in your Schema.
+Your app has been moved into the factory pattern
+There are 4 tests to test your CRUD.

+1. Default settings file setup and working with .env file
+2. CLI seed, create, drop commands working with DB
+3. Validation is included with user recipe creations
+4. Factory pattern setup
+5. Some tests have been setup and working - more to come WIP on new endpoints etc

+## Authentication and Authorisation WIP

+Example of authorisation
+Example of authentication
+New end points are documented
+New tests are written for the new end points

+## FIle Upload WIP

+Evidence of file upload somewhere in your app.
+File upload is documented in readme and or swagger